mberehulka/nyaa-downloader/README.md

 # Nyaa downloader

-Find any anime in your  watching list and open the torrent file found in , and mark the episode as watched

 # Usage

 - Login into your [AniList](https://anilist.co/) account in the window that shows up after starting the APP